 * Unfortunately there really are no guarantees if you suffer from an allergy to cats.
 A leading cause of Rex cats being surrendered is that they were purchased with the belief they would be “allergy free” and the new owners still suffered from cat allergies.
 You can do your best to reduce your chances by adopting from the list of cats LESS LIKELY to cause allergies, choosing a lighter coated cat, a desexed male or female, but even with all of this, they still may trigger problems.

 Go to cat shows and chat to cat breeders, ask them for their opinion on their chosen breed.
 If they claim their breed is hypoallergenic.
 See for yourself by spending time with the breed(s).
-It needs to be noted though that even if you visit a cat show or a cat breeder and experience no problems with allergies to a certain breed, sometimes you can have exposure to a cat for weeks or months before allergies become a problem.
+Even if you visit a cat show or a cat breeder and experience no problems with allergies to a certain breed, sometimes you can have exposure to a cat for weeks or months before allergies become a problem.

 If allergies do become a problem, speak to your doctor.
 There are many ways to relieve symptoms and ways you can reduce exposure to allergens within the home.
 We will cover this in more detail in our next article.